LearnFL/proj-icp-motoko-dbank/README.md

 # Motoko DBank

 ### A quick dive in ICP and motoco.
-This simple app is a quick dive in motoko and ICP. the app implements deposits, withdrawals and compounds interest every second, that is why if you add $10 your balance will increase by more than that.
+This simple app is a quick dive in motoko and ICP.
+The app implements deposits, withdrawals and compounds interest every second, that is why if you add $10 your balance will increase by more than that.
 See pictures at the bottom of the page.

 ### Usefull websites